saugat-15/aws-amplify-incident-tracker/README.md

    ```

 4. **Run your sandbox**
-   Use the Amplify CLI to deploy the application:
+   Use the Amplify CLI to deploy the sandbox:

    ```bash
    npx ampx sandbox #remember to configure AWS credentials using amplify configure